 Some basic tips for those of you that normally do not get year-round hummingbird activity:

-1) Keep those feeders up & maintained and gardens blooming as long as you can.
+1) Keep those feeders up and maintained and gardens blooming as long as you can.
 You will not prevent a hummingbird from migrating, but your efforts might help a hummingbird survive.

-Please Note: Do not attempt to trap and relocate late season hummingbirds.
-Not only is it illegal, new information being gathered by hummingbird banders and researchers every year is proving that late season, out-of-typical-range hummingbirds are doing quite well on their own.
+Please Note: Do not attempt to trap and relocate late-season hummingbirds.
+Not only is it illegal, but new information being gathered by hummingbird banders and researchers every year is proving that late season, out-of-typical-range hummingbirds are doing quite well on their own.